timhtheos/timothy/_posts/2016-11-22-re-marcos-burial.md

 To sum it up:

-1. I believe that Marcos is not a her.
+1. I believe that Marcos is not a hero.
 2. Marcos is allowed by law to be entered into the Libingan ng mga Bayani in the clear prohibition by the law and the constitution.